-If you believe that you or a loved one has suffered harmed due to medical negligence as described above or in any other situation, you should contact an experienced Chicago attorney without delay.
+If you believe that you or a loved one has suffered harm due to medical negligence as described above or in any other situation, you should contact an experienced medical malpractice attorney in Chicago today, the longer you wait the harder it can be to prove negligence.

 When you meet with a lawyer, you should expect the lawyer to ask questions such as:

 It will help if you can compile medical records, invoices and insurance statements.
 However, if you cannot track down those documents, it should not stop you from getting legal help.

 Pursuing a claim in Illinois can be a complex and time-consuming process.
 The initial steps in the case will include:

 Once the initial investigation is complete, your lawyer will file a lawsuit, or complaint.
 The complaint typically is filed in the Circuit Court in the Illinois county where the medical malpractice occurred.
 However, a complaint could also be filed in a federal court.

 In Illinois, a complaint must include an affidavit, or sworn statement, from your lawyer.
 The affidavit must state: